Sassi Punnu Fort: Geography, climate, topography

-Although geographically rather isolated, it is important to note that historically the Kech Valley has been home to human civilization.
+Although geographically isolated, historically the Kech Valley has been home to human civilization.
 This is evidenced by the structural presence of the fortress town of Miri Qalat and the discovery of various man-made objects within this archaeological site.

 The climate of the area, serves as an agricultural challenge as it is difficult to maintain crops in this hot and harsh valley climate surrounded by mountains.
 Moreover, the climate of Makran is particularly hot and arid.
 The average annual rainfall of this region, which is reflective of that of southern and western Pakistan as a whole - the country's most dry regions, is roughly 150 mm, making it one of the driest regions in Pakistan.

 In Miri Qalat, the average yearly rainfall ranges from 100–130 mm, with a majority occurring during winter and spring, from December to April.
 As compared to the rest of Pakistan, the summer monsoon of July and August is less pronounced and thus adequate irrigation is absolutely necessary for the viability of agricultural products.
 Furthermore, rainfall within the region is quite sporadic with long periods of drought followed by heavy rains in addition to thunderstorms, with the majority of the whole year's rainfall occurring within the span of a few days.

 Overall, the climate is also quite arid and hot, with winters averaging around 68 °F and summers averaging around 95 °F. Thus, vegetation is quite limited due to the rigidity of the climate and the harsh conditions of mountainous ridges.